johnwargo/johnwargo-static-11ty/src/posts/2026/require-not-defined-in-es-module-scope.md

 description: "I recently published a new Eleventy plugin that generates a list of links from the current page.
 However, when I tried to implement it on my site, which was still running on Eleventy 2.x, I ran into module problems.
-  After upgrading to Eleventy 3.x, I still encountered errors.
-It wasn't until I sought help from the Eleventy Discord community that I realized I had missed fixing `require` statements within my site's modules and global data files."
+  After upgrading to Eleventy 3.x, I still encountered errors."
 date: 2026-01-11
 showCoffee: true
 headerImage: null